-In diseases such as Age Related Macular Degeneration and diabetic retinopathy photoreceptors degenerate, leading to blindness.
-Even though photoreceptors are lost, the ganglion cells often persist in the retina – can we make these cells light sensitive?
-This is the idea behind optogenetic vision restoration, where ‘optogenes’ cause light sensitive proteins to be expressed in cells that don’t normally have them and so these cells can be used as photoreceptors instead!
+Even after photoreceptors have degenerated the ganglion cells, the output neurons of the retina, often persist - can we make these cells light sensitive?
+This is the idea behind optogenetic vision restoration, where ‘optogenes’ cause light sensitive proteins to be expressed in cells that don’t normally have them and so these cells can be used as photoreceptors instead.

-Adaptive optics calcium imaging allows us to evaluate and improve these vision restoration strategies in the living eye.
+Adaptive optics calcium imaging allows us to evaluate and improve these vision restoration strategies in the living eye by recording activity in foveal retinal ganglion cells.
 Using the light gated channel ‘ChrimsonR’ we have demonstrated restored responses in foveal ganglion cells that have lost their photoreceptor input and shown that the expected patterns of activity are generated in response to patterned visual stimuli.
-We are currently investigating the longevity of optogenetic vision restoration in vivo and evaluating the potential impact of retinal remodelling.
-These studies are designed to inform more effective treatments in the clinic.
+We are currently investigating the longevity of optogenetic vision restoration in vivo and evaluating the potential impact of retinal remodelling after photoreceptor loss.

-The human retina has a specialized region, the fovea, that mediates high resolution and colour vision.
-This region only covers a visual angle corresponding to a thumbnail at arms length, but it mediates most of our conscious vision.
-Despite it’s importance, relatively little is known about the physiology of the fovea because it’s delicate structure makes it challenging to study electrophysiologically.
+Despite its importance, relatively little is known about the physiology of the fovea because its delicate structure makes it challenging to study electrophysiologically.
 At Rochester we have been using our unique adaptive optics calcium imaging platform to investigate the fovea in vivo.

 By performing calcium imaging while also using the AO system to present high resolution, precisely stabilized visual stimuli, we have been able to map the location of hundreds of retinal ganglion cell (RGC) receptive fields at the fovea.
 The spatial arrangement of the cone photoreceptors is well preserved in the spatial arrangement of RGCs, despite the dramatic developmental changes which generate the specialized foveal structure.
 This orderly mapping is of relevance to vision restoration therapies that aim to directly stimulate the retinal ganglion cells themselves.
 We are also beginning to classify the retinal ganglion cell types found in the fovea using coloured stimuli.